The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 1. Save on everything, including trivia

-In the USSR, people lived quite poorly, but at the same time poverty was spread over a fairly even layer throughout society (the life of some scientist was not very different from the life of a plumber), which was not so noticeable.
-There were not so many ways to earn extra money in the USSR, and many of them were considered illegal (for example, entrepreneurship), which was why the budget deficit was usually covered with savings on virtually everything, including matches — I read about the descriptions of public utility scandals kitchens in which neighbors were accused of using someone else's matches - they say, our box was noticeably thinner, you robbed us, profited from us!
+In the USSR, people lived quite poorly, but poverty was spread in a fairly even layer throughout society (the life of a scientist was not very different from the life of a plumber), so it was not so noticeable.
+There weren’t many ways to earn extra money in the USSR, and most of them were considered illegal (for example, entrepreneurship).
+Therefore, it was customary to cover the budget shortfall by saving on literally everything, including matches - I read about scandals in communal kitchens, where neighbors were accused of using other people’s matches: they say, our box has noticeably lost weight, you robbed us, profited from us!

-Surprisingly, this habit of saving on literally everything has spread to this day - and often even quite wealthy people save on some nonsense, not noticing large, but less noticeable overspending.
-Example - a person does not have a personal car, he buys full bags of expensive products in a supermarket, having paid $ 100-150 for a trip to the store and drags all this into public transport, “saving” $ 3-4 for a taxi.
-I meet this all the time.
+Surprisingly, this habit of saving on literally everything has passed on to the present day - and often even quite wealthy people save on some nonsense without noticing large, but less noticeable overexpenditures.
+Example: a person does not have a personal car, he buys full bags of expensive products in a supermarket, paying $100-150 for a trip to the store, and drags it all to public transport, “saving” $3-4 on a taxi.
+I see this all the time.

 Фото: Depositphotos